Small BusinessCommerceE-commerce

 Step 1: Know your competitors in business

-Step 2: Understanding your target audience
+Step 2: Understand your target audience

-A target audience of senior citizens in middle America has very different needs and expectations than a target audience of digital native Gen Z Europeans.
-This means you'll want to take the time to dig into your target audience and understand your customers to then position your product, support, and marketing to their unique needs and wants.
+A target audience of senior citizens in middle America has very different needs and expectations than a target audience of digital-native Gen Z Europeans.
+This means you'll want to understand your customers to better position your product and services to their unique needs and wants.

 One way to do this is to create a buyer persona that gives you a fictional representation of your ideal customer.
 Using your data and research, define who this person is, what they like, where they work, their pain points, and what they want to accomplish with your product.
+Try also to define their process for finding products like yours when shopping online.

 Step 3: Determine your product pricing

 Keep in mind that prices online change constantly, which means you'll need to keep a close eye on what competitors are asking to ensure you keep pace with the market.
-Your cost of goods and supplies may also go up, so make sure you adjust your prices to ensure you keep making a profit.
+Your cost of goods and supplies may also go up, so make sure you adjust your prices when needed to ensure you keep making a profit.

 Step 4: Create an online store